-The following company participates in our Accreditation Program: BarkBox and Nom Nom
+The following company participates in our Authorized Partner Program: BarkBox and Nom Nom

 October is Adopt-a-Dog Month, and if you’re eyeing a pup at the local shelter, now is a great time to act.
 An estimated 3 million to 4 million animals wait in shelters to be adopted each year, and we wish we could give them all the loving homes they deserve.

 If you’re lucky enough to be bringing home a new fluffy friend this month, there are a few things you’ll need to have on hand before they arrive.
 We’ve compiled a list of the must-haves and a few of the nice-to-haves for you to welcome your dog to their new forever home.

 1. Dog food

 Be sure to have food ready for your new dog when they arrive.
 It sometimes takes trying out a few different brands and formulas before landing on the perfect dog food for your pup, but there is no shortage of options on the market.
 Keep in mind that you might need to purchase a specialty food if you’re adopting a puppy, a senior dog or a dog with allergies.

 - Meal delivery service